Zeroes of quaternionic modular forms and central $L$-values: Data and conjectures

 \section{Data and conjectures}

 In this section, we present some data and conjectures on zeroes of quaternionic modular forms.
-Our data is based on calculations of quaternionic modular forms in both Sage \cite{sage} and Magma \cite{magma}.
+Our data is based on calculations of quaternionic modular forms in both Sage \cite{sage} and Magma \cite{magma}.\footnote{Some of our code is available at \url{https://math.ou.edu/~kmartin/data/}}